DEENUU1/job-scraper/README.md

 #### Config set up
 - `url` is dedicated for Google Sheet
 - `keywords_to_pass` List of keywords after which offers are to be skipped
-- `export_type` Here you can type "excel" or "googlesheet" if you choose "excel" data will be saved locally in .xlsx file and if you want to save data in Google Sheet choose "googlesheet"
+- `export_type` Here you can type "excel", "googlesheet" or "db" if you choose "excel" data will be saved locally in .xlsx file, if you want to save data in Google Sheet choose "googlesheet" and if you want to use SQLite database + local web application to browse and filter data choose "db"
 - `max_offer_duration_days` you can set here null or some integer number (for example 5) If the value is an integer, offers downloaded from websites will not be older than the number of days you specify
 - `websites` here you can add multiple urls from which you want to scrape job offers